datagrok-ai/public/help/access/open-api.md

 title: "OpenAPI"
 ---

 [OpenAPI](https://swagger.io/docs/specification/about/), also known as Swagger, is a popular format that describes the structure of the server APIs allowing machines to read the document and use the service.
-Datagrok seamlessly integrates with OpenAPI, making it easy to connect to webservices and execute queries using the platform's features.
+Datagrok seamlessly integrates with OpenAPI and supports both major versions (OpenAPI 2.x and OpenAPI 3.x), making it easy to connect to webservices and execute queries using the platform's features.

 ## Connecting to a webservice